flipt-io/flipt/ui/README.md

 $ make assets
 ```

-This will build and update the generated inline versions of the files to be included for release.
+This will build and update the generated in-line versions of the files to be included for release.